AntidoteDB/antidote-bench/Readme.md

 If the Docker Host is in a "bad" state this application will tell you and you need to restart Docker.

+## Using antidote-bench<br />

+The folder SNAPSHOT_BUILD was created to run and test the application.
+This way you don't need to build the application yourself and can simply run it in the SNAPSHOT_BUILD folder.
+The local .gitignore makes sure that only the build application goes into the git repository and not settings and other stuff that is generated automatically when the application starts.
+That means you can use persistent settings and reuse a local git repository of Antidote that is used by the application for commit information.

-Other stuff that is relevant but not described properly.
+## Other stuff that is relevant but not described properly.

 Link to Intellij Designer solution explanation -> https://stackoverflow.com/questions/32747917/intellij-gui-designer-maven-executable-jar-export/45125398#45125398 <br />